-GOLD: The Possibility Of A Trump Induced Bull Run
+Gold: The Possibility Of A Trump-Induced Bull Run

 - $1,200

 These are OMB numbers and hard to refute.
-It is clear from the table the fiscal deficit went from a $128 billion surplus (the so-call "Clinton surplus") to a $1.2 trillion dollar deficit in a 10-year span beginning with the Bush tax cuts implemented in 2001.
+It is clear from the table the fiscal deficit went from a $128 billion surplus (the so-call "Clinton surplus") to a $1.2 trillion deficit in a 10-year span beginning with the Bush tax cuts implemented in 2001.
 The charts below show how these fiscal policies affected the price of gold:

-That is, the price of gold shot-up over 6-fold.
+That is, the price of gold shot up over 6-fold.
 This could easily happen again if the Trump administration follows the Bush administration's tax and spend policies.

 Trade